HiDefTextiles/HiDefKnits/README.md

 2.	Ólafur will create the 3D modelling (full-time for 4 months),

-3. Brennan supervises the user-friendly interface and has invaluble experince with marketing and branding software.
+3. Brennan supervises the user-friendly interface and has invaluable experience with marketing and branding software.
 	As he currently living in Berlin, we will be working remotely.
 He will be working part-time for the majority of the duration of the project scope.

 4.	Árni Heimir will be responsible for all financial matters of HiDef: Knits.